 Pompeo says Iran must be held accountable on nuclear commitments

-U.S. Secretary of State Mike Pompeo on Thursday called on all nations to hold Iran accountable for its commitments under international nuclear agreements and said Tehran's failure to report nuclear material was a clear violation of safeguard agreements.
+U.S. Secretary of State Mike Pompeo on Thursday called on all nations to hold Iran accountable for its nuclear commitments and said Tehran's failure to report nuclear material was a clear violation of safeguard agreements.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)